webship/webtheme/README.md

 # Webtheme

-Webtheme is an Olivero based sub-theme.

-Testing having a custom theme of the new Drupal core Olivero theme.
+Webtheme is the default theme for webship.co.
+With a responsive and mobile-first layout.

 Explore the all options to custom the base theme.
 To be used in more cases.